 How is MSAVI2 used?

-MSAVI2 is used in the early stages of crop development, where it will allow us to observe the first seedlings emerging.
+MSAVI2 is most recommended for the early stages of crop development, allowing us to observe the first seedlings emerging.

-It is used to minimize the influence of bare soil, so it is ideal for early stages, such as crop emergence, crops that do not cover the soil in its most developed stage or for woody crops.
-This index allows us to be more efficient in the use of fertilizers during the early stages reducing the environmental impact and increasing production significantly.
+It minimizes bare soil’s influence, so it is ideal for early stages, such as crop emergence, crops that do not cover the soil in its most developed stage, or woody crops.
+This index allows us to be more efficient in using fertilizers during the early stages, reducing the environmental impact and increasing production significantly.

-The NDWI, Normalized Difference Water Index, is used to monitor crop water status.
-It is used to observe the water status of the crop, identify moisture deficit and saturation in the crop.
-This index uses green and near infrared bands of satellite images.
+The NDWI (Normalized Difference Water Index) is used to monitor crop water status.
+It allows us to observe the water status of the crop and identify moisture deficit and saturation in the crop.
+This index uses green and near-infrared bands of satellite images.
 NDWI can improve water information efficiently in most cases.
 It is sensitive to soil accumulation and results in overestimation of water bodies.
-NDWI products can be used in conjunction with NDVI change products to assess the context of apparent change areas.
+NDWI values can be used with NDVI to assess the context of apparent change areas.

 NDWI=(NIR-SWIR) / (NIR+SWIR)